tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

       bdqffdq:forValidation bdqtest:69b2efdc-6269-45a4-aecb-4cb99c2ae134-2025-03-07 .

     <urn:uuid:051f6ad7-1a4b-4e6c-8a1d-2af76de24848> a bdqffdq:Specification;
-      skos:example "dwc:country=\"Eswatini\": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment=\"dwc:country is a valid country name in the bdq:sourceAuthority\"",
+      skos:example "dwc:country=\"Eswatini\": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment=\"dwc:country is a valid country name in the bdqval:sourceAuthority\"",
-        "dwc:country=\"Tasmania\": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment=\"Tasmania is not found at the level of national in the bdq:sourceAuthority\"";
+        "dwc:country=\"Tasmania\": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment=\"Tasmania is not found at the level of national in the bdqval:sourceAuthority\"";
-      bdqffdq:hasAuthoritiesDefaults "bdq:sourceAuthority default = \"The Getty Thesaurus of Geographic Names (TGN)\" {[https://www.getty.edu/research/tools/vocabularies/tgn/index.html]}";
+      bdqffdq:hasAuthoritiesDefaults "bdqval:sourceAuthority default = \"The Getty Thesaurus of Geographic Names (TGN)\" {[https://www.getty.edu/research/tools/vocabularies/tgn/index.html]}";
-      rdfs:comment "EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:country is bdq:Empty; COMPLIANT if value of dwc:country is a place type equivalent to administrative entity of \"nation\" in the bdq:sourceAuthority; otherwise NOT_COMPLIANT bdq:sourceAuthority default = \"The Getty Thesaurus of Geographic Names (TGN)\" {[https://www.getty.edu/research/tools/vocabularies/tgn/index.html]}";
+      rdfs:comment "EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:country is bdqval:Empty; COMPLIANT if value of dwc:country is a place type equivalent to administrative entity of \"nation\" in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT bdqval:sourceAuthority default = \"The Getty Thesaurus of Geographic Names (TGN)\" {[https://www.getty.edu/research/tools/vocabularies/tgn/index.html]}";
-      bdqffdq:hasExpectedResponse "EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:country is bdq:Empty; COMPLIANT if value of dwc:country is a place type equivalent to administrative entity of \"nation\" in the bdq:sourceAuthority; otherwise NOT_COMPLIANT";
+      bdqffdq:hasExpectedResponse "EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if dwc:country is bdqval:Empty; COMPLIANT if value of dwc:country is a place type equivalent to administrative entity of \"nation\" in the bdqval:sourceAuthority; otherwise NOT_COMPLIANT";
       rdfs:label "Specification for: VALIDATION_COUNTRY_FOUND";
       bdqffdq:hasArgument <urn:uuid:3e00109a-13d3-416d-9a91-127c99b47473> .

     <urn:uuid:3e00109a-13d3-416d-9a91-127c99b47473> a bdqffdq:Argument;
       bdqffdq:hasArgumentValue "The Getty Thesaurus of Geographic Names (TGN)";
-      rdfs:label "Default value for bdq:sourceAuthority:\"The Getty Thesaurus of Geographic Names (TGN)\"";
+      rdfs:label "Default value for bdqval:sourceAuthority:\"The Getty Thesaurus of Geographic Names (TGN)\"";
-      bdqffdq:hasParameter bdq:sourceAuthority .
+      bdqffdq:hasParameter bdqval:sourceAuthority .

-    bdq:sourceAuthority a bdqffdq:Parameter .
+    bdqval:sourceAuthority a bdqffdq:Parameter .

     <urn:uuid:0053ca4f-7d45-41ea-912e-c8847bb70142> a bdqffdq:ValidationPolicy;
-      rdfs:label "ValidationPolicy: (49) validations  in UseCase bdq:Spatial-Temporal_Patterns";
+      rdfs:label "ValidationPolicy: (49) validations  in UseCase bdqval:Spatial-Temporal_Patterns";
-      bdqffdq:hasUseCase bdq:Spatial-Temporal_Patterns;
+      bdqffdq:hasUseCase bdqval:Spatial-Temporal_Patterns;
       bdqffdq:includesInPolicy bdqtest:0493bcfb-652e-4d17-815b-b0cce0742fbe-2025-03-07,
         bdqtest:69b2efdc-6269-45a4-aecb-4cb99c2ae134-2025-03-07, bdqtest:8f1e6e58-544b-4365-a569-fb781341644e-2025-03-07,
         bdqtest:0949110d-c06b-450e-9649-7c1374d940d1-2025-03-07, bdqtest:f51e15a6-a67d-4729-9c28-3766299d2985-2025-03-07,